-Hugh Bennett, Gestalt Psychotherapist
+Hugh Bennett, Gestalt Psychotherapist and Supervisor

 I became interested in counselling after being on a Personal Development Course with the Irish Gestalt Centre.
-I was and still am fascinated by the way people respond to Gestalt pyschotherapy.
+I was and still am fascinated by the way people respond to Gestalt Psychotherapy.
 From my own experience, I know how it feels to discover something about myself and my patterns of behaviour.
 I feel I bring this excitement and enthusiasm into my work with clients, along with experience, warmth and humour.

 Since starting work as a counsellor, I have worked with a diverse range of difficulties such as depression, relationship problems, addiction and anxiety.

 I operate on the basis that we are all born with the ability to solve our problems.
 Sometimes we get stuck and need help.
 I see my role as counsellor is to help the client to see clearly what their situation is and find out how they are part of it.
 Then we experiment together with finding new solutions or ways to face the difficulty.

 I trained as a Gestalt Psychotherapist with the Irish Gestalt Centre.
 This course is 5 years long.
 I then did a further 2 years post practicum.
 I am now accredited with the Irish Association of Counselling and Psychotherapy (IACP).
 I am also an Accredited IACP Supervisor trained in Creative Supervision and provide supervision to other counsellors and psychotherapists.

 MIACP MRCNI (Accred)

 I first started training as a counsellor in 1998 with the Rape Crisis Network Ireland.
 This was my first introduction into the world of psychotherapy and the experiential nature of this training led me to beginning my own personal journey of self exploration and reflection.